-In addition to cutting licenses listed above, the Company has several exclusive supply agreements with private owners who hold territories or cutting licenses in British Columbia, Ontario and Québec.
-The Company also buys timber on the open market in the United States.
+In addition to the forest licenses listed above, the Company has several exclusive supply agreements with major licensees and private woodlands owners who hold cutting licenses in British Columbia, Ontario and Québec.
+The Company is also very active in the state timber sale program in the states of Washington and Idaho in the United States.
+This program makes available to qualified bidders, pole quality raw material located on specific tracts of land.
+The Company also purchases raw material from hundreds of private land owners within its operating jurisdictions.